The Big Muff π Page

-This is a list of all the market release dates for most major fuzz pedal releases and Electro-Harmonix Big Muff, related Muff pedals and clones, from the mid sixties to the mid seventies.
+This is a list of all the market release dates for most major fuzz box pedals and Electro-Harmonix Big Muff Pi pedals, and related fuzz pedals and clones from the mid 1960's to the mid '70's.
 To put everything in context, the list includes the creation of the first recorded fuzz tones in rock and roll, and significant songs or albums the fuzz tone appeared on.
-Some dates should be considered approximate as there is now no way to verify the exact year for all.
-Dates are based on release dates of songs or concerts the effects were known to be used on, catalog or advertising dates, case date marks, pot dates, knobs, and pedal graphics that relate to other related pedals with known release dates, as well as recollections from original buyers and/or collectors.
-Some dates came from articles in books, magazines, or trusted internet sources, but most are verified in more than one way.
-Thanks to all the folks on the incredible D.A.M. forum (stompboxes.co.uk) who helped with additional info and dates, and freestomboxes.org.
+Some dates should be considered approximate as there is no way to verify the exact year for some of these products.
+Dates are based on release dates of songs or concerts the effects were known to be used on, catalog or advertising dates, case date marks, pot dates, and knobs or pedal graphics that relate to other pedals with known release dates, as well as recollections from original buyers and/or collectors.
+Some dates came from articles in books, magazines, or trusted internet sources, but most have been verified in more than one way.
+Thanks to all the folks on the incredible D.A.M. forum (stompboxes.co.uk) who helped with additional info and dates, freestomboxes.org, and my fellow collectors who helped out.
 DAM is a superb resource full of great folks who love vintage stomp boxes.
 If you have info to verify or correct a date, or see an omission, please let me know.
 Contact - nasnandos @ kitrae.net

 1960